UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 {: .language-bask}

 We have been using _relative paths_, meaning you use your current location to get to where you are.
-You can also use the _absolute path_, or the entire path tfrom the root directory.
+You can also use the _absolute path_, or the entire path from the root directory.
 What's listed when you use the `pwd` command is the absoute path:

 ```
 pwd